yorku-ease/DataMigrationBenchmarkingTool/README.md

 </details>

 <details><summary> Kafka Consumer</summary>
-  After ensuring that all databases are up and ready, follow up by activating the Kafka cluster's consumer.
+  After ensuring that Kafka is up and ready, follow up by activating the Kafka cluster's consumer.

    - On the Kafka cluster machine, change the current working directory to the reporter/kafka cluster folder.
    - Run the following command: